 In marketing circles, an entire industry exists built on landing page optimization.
 When people visit a website, marketers want them to progress toward a sale or some other website goal.
 To do that, marketers typically want them to take some action on the page.
 That action, generally speaking, marketers call a conversion.

 To achieve a conversion, marketers change little things throughout the page.
 They will modify the title, subheads, colors, and content word choice to determine what impact those changes have on the conversion rate.
 Poorly written content or confusing conversion paths can lead to fewer conversions.

-Detachable invoices with account information, invoice numbers and clear instructions relating how to pay work great, too.
+Detachable invoices with account information, invoice numbers, and clear instructions explaining the payment process, too.
 Don’t forget to include a link to your payment portal on your invoice, either.
 Delivering clear information and making the invoice easy to return will improve on-time payment rates.